Conquest of Ethiopia:

 Lorenzo and Ottavio have constructed a compelling narrative of the war, woven through the scenarios – Lorenzo is a first-rate historian, as you can see in his series on the use of chemical weapons in the Ethiopian War, and Ottavio certainly knows Panzer Grenadier scenario design.
 Strong game design in this series emphasizes narrative flow; that’s why the best games in this series have large numbers of scenarios, so the story of what happened in the war or campaign can unfold through them.
 A dozen scenarios gathered randomly from various aspects of the campaign won’t tell that story, won’t let the game function as a work of history.

 A huge number of scenarios by itself does not create a narrative, as some of our earlier games show.
-Eastern Front tops the list with 112 scenarios, and there are some nice stories nestled within, like the Volokolamsk Highway set.
+The old Eastern Front tops the list with 112 scenarios, and there are some nice stories nestled within, like the Volokolamsk Highway set.
 But there is not an over-arching story line that ties the full set of 112 together.
 And a small number of scenarios, if well-focused, can tell a pretty good story too; “a little bit of everything” does not.

 The new Fourth Edition rules make that storytelling even easier.
 They’re fun to play with, with the full-color play-aids and all, and take the previous edition’s mantra of letting players fight the battles rather than the rules very seriously.
 You’ll be moving pieces across those forested maps within minutes of opening the box.